 Key Takeaways

-- Focus on manageable weight, engine size, and affordability.
+- Focus on manageable weight / size, engine size, and affordability.

-- Popular beginner motorcycles include the Honda Rebel 300, Kawasaki Ninja 400, and Yamaha MT-03.
+- Some of the best motorcycles for beginners include the Honda Rebel 300, Kawasaki Ninja 400, and Yamaha MT-03.

 - Look for bikes that balance power and control to help you grow as a rider.